cppjames/c-try-catch/README.md

     // this can happen).
     retry();
 } catch(EX_SIGINT) {
     printf("We have been interrupted.
-I reapeat: we have been interrupted.");
+I repeat: we have been interrupted.");
 }
 ```